Vualto/vudrm-public-docs/docs/source/UserGuide/VUDRM-Admin.md

 * `Default no DRM`  - this will play our demo content with no DRM
 * `Default DRM`     - this will play our demo content with DRM.
 A `VUDRM Token` is required to view it
+* `Custom Stream`   - this can be used to test custom content with a `VUDRM Token`

+If you select `Custom Stream`, you will be presented with two text boxes to edit:

-* `Custom Stream`   - this can be used to test custom content with a `VUDRM Token`.
-Your onboarding document contains a link to an encrypted video for you to use with the player.
-On request, we can encrypt your content for use with the player - good idea to include this!??!?!!?!?!?!!??!!?!?!
+* `Custom stream url` - your onboarding document contains a link to an encrypted video for you to use with the player, copy and paste that link into the text box.
+The player will automatically transform this URL to HLS (`.m3u8`) when Fairplay is required

-`YouTube Player`, `Multiple Players` and `Skin` are not needed to test content.
+* `Custom VUDRM Token` - as mentioned above, this may be blank or contain a token depending on how the player was accessed.
+Please ensure the text box contains a valid token

+Clicking `Load Player` will then load the content with the conditions of the token.

 ## User